abitwitch/PicoTaro/README.md

 ## Setup
 1) Download and install Thonny `sudo apt install thonny`
 2) Open Thonny with `sudo thonny`
-3) Install MicroPython in Thonny ("Run" > "Select Interpreter" > "MicroPython (Raspberry Pi Pico)" > "Install or update firmware")
+3) Download and install Circuit Python onto the pico, by going [here](https://circuitpython.org/board/raspberry_pi_pico/) and installing the latest stable release
+4) Connect the Pico while holding BOOTSEL and copy over the UFC file.
+Restart the Pico
+5) In Thonny select "Run > Select Interpreter > CircuitPython (generic)"
-4) Prepare to upload files ("View" > "Files")
+6) Prepare to upload files ("View" > "Files")
-5) Navigate to this repo.
+7) Navigate to this repo.
 Upload the "deck" folder and all files in it, "envrandom.py", "epaper.py", and "main.py"

 ## Next features